-Our objective for this strategy is to achieve a return of inflation +4% over a minimum rolling period of 10 years.
+Our objective for this strategy is to generate a total return equivalent to 80% of the equity benchmark over a minimum rolling period of 10 years.
 The ESG portfolio will use investments that consider environmental, social, and governance criteria alongside traditional financial metrics.
 A proportion of the overall return will come from the income generated.
 The strategy is designed to generate risk adjusted returns over the suggested time horizon.
-This strategy has a higher weight of equity investments than fixed income assets, as well as using other diversifying financial instruments.
+This portfolio is mostly focused on global equity investments, but will also invest in fixed income assets, as well as using other diversifying financial instruments.
 An active screening approach is used to select potential portfolio allocations.
 The portfolio will have exposure to funds that focus on ESG factors (including resource efficiency, employee engagement and business culture), as well as focused thematic investments, such as environmental technology, and those that have measurable impact, such as housing.
 There are certain areas of the market that the ESG portfolio will have limited or no exposure to, therefore the performance and the volatility profile could differ from a traditional discretionary portfolio with the same asset allocation.
-Investors in the Risk Profile 5 strategy are prepared to accept a more material degree of short-term losses in exchange for the possibility of higher total returns.
+Investors in the Risk Profile 6 strategy are prepared to accept a very high proportion of equity risk in pursuit of returns closer to the longer-term returns available from major equity markets.
+By the same token, at times of stress, the benchmark has generated losses slightly lower than those from major equity markets.
+The strategy is heavily exposed to equities, which increases the risk of losses that may take some years to recover.